Boeing to improve 777, studies options for midsized jet

 Tinseth said Boeing was confident it could “work through a successful transition” for the 777.

-He also gave a glimpse of Boeing’s research into a possible new mid-market product between its narrow-body and wide-body jets.
+But in an interview, Airbus sales chief John Leahy responded that Boeing would struggle to add 14 seats to the 365-seater and predicted it would have to cut production by half.

-Airbus has been encroaching into a niche traditionally dominated by Boeing with its A321neo.
+Tinseth meanwhile gave a glimpse of Boeing studies for mid-market product between its narrow-body and wide-body jets.

-Tinseth said Boeing was looking beyond a pure replacement for the 757, which had already been covered by airline orders for the A321 or the largest type of Boeing 737.
+Airbus has been encroaching into a traditional Boeing niche with its fast-selling A321neo.

 Reporting by Tim Hepher; Editing by David Evans and Lisa Shumaker